Five Technologies Leading the Way to a Carbon Neutral Future

 - applicationCO2 Extractor ArrayapplicationCO2 Extractor Array

 Huge array fans able to extract CO2 directly from the atmosphere.
-It can decarbonize the environment while producing synthetic fuel to supply ships, planes, and vehicles.

 Why Does it Matter?